Teaching

 Academic Roles

-Starting from Sept 2022, I have been appointed as Course Leader for the following undergraduate courses at Teesside University:
+Starting from Sept 2024, I have been appointed as Course Leader for all the postgraduate courses in Artificial Intelligence at Teesside University:

-During the academic year 2021-2022, I have been the Course Leader for all the postgraduate AI courses at Teesside University:
+During the academic year 2021-2022, I was the Course Leader for all the postgraduate courses in Artificial Intelligence at Teesside University:

 Seminars and Lectures